Dlozlami/Company-AXZ/README.md

 # Company AXZ

 Create a logging system for Company AXZ that records employee details and displays them in a list.
 The required employee details include name, surname, email address, bio, image, date of birth, employee position, and phone number.
 Additionally, assign a random employee number to each entry.
-To save the employee list,an integrated JSON server.
+To save the employee list,an integrated JSON server is used in the main branch and Express & Redux/Toolkit is used.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts